ENGAGEMENT SESSION TIPS

 The final thing to plan for your engagement shoot is the time of year you want to do it.
 Simply, how do you want your pictures to look?
 Do you want your photos to have nice lush, green scenery?
 Then summer time is your best bet.
 Maybe you’d like nice fall colours for a backdrop instead?
 Or perhaps you and your partner love a winter wonderland with hot chocolate and beavertails.
 Time and location go hand in hand, as you have to think about what your location will look like at that time of year.
 If you’re planning on doing an activity for your engagement session, more than likely the time of year is an important factor to consider too.
 Once you’ve got your location and time of year picked out, you can dress accordingly for it.

 By this point you might be wondering what’s the best time of day to schedule your session for, and the answer is to schedule it around golden hour.
 Now golden hour, which is the time of day just before the sun finally sets, is when you’ll get the best light.
 I’m talking about that warm, glowing, golden light that makes everything look amazing.
 Depending on what you’ve got planned out, it’s best to begin your engagement session an hour or two before the sun sets.
 This’ll allow for enough time for shooting and any traveling required.
 I’ve found that the average engagement session goes for at least an hour, possibly up to 3 if there’s lots of traveling!
-I always strongly advise my couples to schedule their engagement session around golden hour as any time before that period and the light from the sun that’s directly overhead will be too harsh.
+I always strongly advise my couples to schedule their engagement session around golden hour as the lighting during the middle of the day is too harsh.
 If you’re feeling up for it, catching the sunrise can result in light that’s just as magical as golden hour.
 Not sure when sunset or sunrise will be?
 You can simply Google the date you had in mind for your engagement session and add in “sunset” plus your city.
 An example for that looks something like this “October 20th 2019 sunset Ottawa”.
 However, I’ll more than likely let you know when golden hour is when we start to plan out your engagement shoot!

 You might’ve heard before that engagement sessions are good for getting comfortable in front of the camera, but they’re useful for more than just that.
 They’re an opportunity to create a collection of unique photos that really capture who you and your partner are together.